Cost Brake Initiative 2026: After the Swiss No Vote

 Indirect Counter-Proposal: KVG Cost-Containment Package

 The indirect counter-proposal was adopted by Parliament on 23 June 2023 as a federal act amending the KVG (cost-containment package).
-It enters into force in stages from 2024; the final building blocks — most notably the cost-growth target — become operational in 2026.
+It enters into force in stages from 2024; the final building block — the cost-and-quality-target mechanism — enters into force on 1 January 2026 (bag.admin.ch).
+On the same date, the new nine-member Federal Commission for Cost and Quality Monitoring (EKKQ) takes up its work.

 The Five Levers of the Package